-CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective Agent Banks or SRS Operators to submit their votes by 2.30 p.m.
+CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 11 April 2022.

-- The Chairman of the Meeting, as proxy, need not be a member of the Company. - The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - if submitted by post, be lodged at the office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd, at 50 Raffles Place, #32-01 Singapore Land - if submitted electronically, be submitted via email to the Company Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd, at srs.teamd@boardroomlimited.com, in either case, not less than 72 hours before the time appointed for the Annual General Meeting.
+- (d) The Chairman of the Meeting, as proxy, need not be a member of the Company. - (e) The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - (i) if submitted by post, be lodged at the office of the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd, at 1 Harbourfront Avenue, #14-07, Keppel Bay Tower, Singapore 098632; or - (ii) if submitted electronically, be submitted via email to the Company's Share Registrar, Boardroom Corporate & Advisory Services Pte Ltd, at srs.teamd@boardroomlimited.com.

+in either case, not less than 72 hours before the time appointed for the Annual General Meeting.